Supporting the employability of NUV student through the promotion of entrepreneurship and innovation

 The project started with a very successful first entrepreneurship open day at the National University campus which took place on the 17th September.
 The purpose of this day was to expose the students with entrepreneurs and have them to participate to a series of events such as ideation sessions, round table discussions, pitching competition, etc.

-The entrepreneurship day is being followed by the development and running of a 10 weeks learning cycle on entrepreneurship and business management for students of the Vanuatu Institute of Technology (VIT), along with a number of ideation sessions during which students are being asked to develop innovative ideas and solutions around different problems.
+The entrepreneurship day has been followed by the development and running of a 10 weeks learning cycle on entrepreneurship and business management for students of the Vanuatu Institute of Technology (VIT), along with a number of ideation sessions during which students are being asked to develop innovative ideas and solutions around different problems.
 The first session of this cycle took place on Tuesday 28th of September at the VIT premises.21 Students are participating in this learning program whose objectives is to develop the knowledge of VIT students on how to start and develop a business while developing VIT’s internal capacities to deliver such training.